nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 If you write those runtime checks in Perl, your runtime performance can suffer significantly.
 If you write those runtime checks in XS, you can actually do quite a lot of them before there's any notable decrease in the performance of the script.
-C code runs an order of magntude faster than perl opcodes, so if you're going to require the end user to use a compiled module, I feel you might as well go all the way and put as much of the wrapper library code in XS as possible.
+C code runs an order of magnitude faster than Perl opcodes, so if you're going to require the end user to use a compiled module, I feel you might as well go all the way and put as much of the wrapper library code in XS as possible.